molresa/truegear_audio_driver/README.md

 - **update_time** : *How often the audio data should be analyzed in ms*
 - **vibration_time** : *How much time you want the vibration to persist in ms*

+*Will Work in V0.4*
+- **debug** : *Will show some debugs value of the Intensity in the console !
+Usefull if you want to play with sensitivity*
+- **stereo** : *Do you want to enable stereo haptic ?
+(So If a Sound Come more from the Left, It will only Vibrate the Left Part of the Suit)* ***Do take in note that stereo is pretty janky as right now (As It's taking general stereo value so it will work well if everything is left/right but if there is still a bit of audio to an audio channel it might be janky !)
+I will try to make it better in future update !***
 ## *Let's start with the start/end_freq parameters*
 *Basically, theses are a range for the Frequency you want the suit to react !*